hansmohob/aws-well-architected-labs/content/Cost/300_Labs/300_Cloud_Intelligence_Dashboards_for_Azure/2_setup.md

 10. When the job completes the run status will change to *succeeded*.
 ![Images/cidazure-setup-manual-gluesuccess](/Cost/300_Cloud_Intelligence_Dashboard_for_Azure/Images/cidazure-setup-manual-gluesuccess.png?width=1000px)

-11. Head back over to the same **Amazon S3 bucket** you accessed earlier.
-Two new folder have appeared. *azurecidparquet* contains parquet versions of the original CSV files.
+11. Head back over to the same **Amazon S3 bucket** you accessed in  step 6.
+Two new folders have appeared. *azurecidparquet* contains parquet versions of the original CSV files.
 The original CSV files have moved to the *azurecidprocessed* folder and the *azurecidraw* folder has been deleted.
 ![Images/cidazure-setup-manual-s3processed](/Cost/300_Cloud_Intelligence_Dashboard_for_Azure/Images/cidazure-setup-manual-s3processed.png?width=1000px)

 12. Click into the *azurecidparquet* folder.
 You'll notice data is partitioned by month.